Writing

 The English curriculum at Avening Primary School is built around the statutory content of the 2014 National Curriculum and the Early Years Foundation Stage Curriculum.
 English is a core subject; the National Curriculum programmes of study include spoken language, reading (words), reading (comprehension), writing (transcription - spelling), writing (handwriting), writing (composition) and writing (vocabulary, grammar and punctuation).
 Expectations are set out on a year-by-year basis in the National Curriculum.

-In the EYFS and Key Stage 1, spellings are taught through our daily phonics sessions (see the ‘Phonics’ information on the website for further details).
+In the EYFS and Year 1, spellings are taught through our daily phonics sessions (see the ‘Phonics’ information on the website for further details).

 Where spelling needs are identified, children may be given additional intervention.
-This could include precision teaching, Dancing Bears or Nessy.
+This could include ELS interventions, precision teaching or Nessy.

 Click here for our Rainbow Spellings